LoveNui/ETL-with-AWS-EMR-and-MWAA/README.md

 ![](images/airflow_dag.PNG)

-***5. Amazon EMR cluster automatically provisioned and Spark application submitted***
+***5. Go to Amazon EMR***

-- Go to Amazon EMR and find the cluster that's running.
+- Find the 'salary-prediction-emr' spark cluster that is running.
-- Double check that the average salary step is in queue waiting to be executed.
+- Go to the step panel and double check that the average_salary step is in queue waiting to be executed.

 ![](images/spark_step.PNG)